nus-cs2103-AY2021S1/tp/docs/team/tianyong-goh.md

 * **New Feature 1**: Added the `Eat Recipe` command.
 (Pull Requests [\#51](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/51))
   * What it does: allows the user "eat" the recipe that is listed in the recipes' collection.
   * Justification: This feature improves the product as it is the base feature of Wishful Shrinking to help user to keep track of their daily consumption.
   * Highlights: This feature work similar to `delete` feature.
-Instead of removing, it intakes a positive index as an argument to indicate the specific recipe in the Recipe List and add the recipe into Consumption List.
+Instead of removing, it copies the specific recipe from recipe list and add the recipe into Consumption List.
   * Credits: AddressBook Level 3 `delete` feature.
 <br>
 * **New Feature 2**: Added `List Consumption` feature.
 (Pull Requests [\#84](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/84), [\#87](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/87))